 Giving your child a clear map of the next four years will help them take ownership of their high school experience.
 When you work together, your kids get a chance to see the benefit of accelerating their studies to accomplish other learning goals.
 Or, conversely, they can slow their pace to accommodate personal interests or learning needs while still meeting their graduation goals.

-High school is the time to pass the reigns of responsibility to your kids.
+High school is the time to pass the reins of responsibility to your kids.
 Creating a clear exit plan helped my kids keep working because they could see that they were moving forward on their goals every day.

 What Is the Best Four-Year Plan for High School?

 The best plan is always one that fits your student’s needs.
-Before ending ninth grade, ask questions and make observations about your student’s interests and learning path.
+Before entering ninth grade, ask questions and make observations about your student’s interests and learning path.
 During the high school years use college planning resources to jointly create a plan with both their career path and high school graduation in mind.

 Create a Four-Year Plan Based on Your High Schooler’s Goals